 Santorini is a popular destination on many traveler’s wish lists, for good reason.
 The beaches, the photogenic villages, and the breathtaking sunsets in Oia attract a lot of visitors to this tiny island.
 If you are planning your Santorini itinerary, we have some suggestions for you.
-Whether you have 1, 2, or 3 days in Santorini, learn how to plan your time so that you can have a unforgettable experience.
+Whether you have 1, 2, or 3 days in Santorini, learn how to plan your time so that you can have an unforgettable experience.

 Sample Santorini Itineraries

-1 Day in Santorini
+1 Day Santorini Itinerary

 1 day in Santorini gives you just enough time to visit the highlights.
 Ideally, plan to spend two nights on Santorini, so that you have one full day to explore the island.